 The financial statements have been prepared on the going concern basis, which assumes that the Group will have sufficient funds to continue in operational existence for at least twelve months from the date of approval of the financial statements.
-The Group ended the year with access to US\$6.3 million of capital, being US\$3.0 million of cash and US\$3.3 million remaining available to draw down under the loan facility arrangement with SPV Investments Limited.
-This loan facility subsequently ended in February 2022, and in its place the Company have secured a £1.5 million overdraft facility with HSBC.
-The Board's forecasts for the Group, including due consideration of the business forecasting continuing positive EBITDA in 2022, projected increase in revenues and decreasing cash-burn of the Group and taking account of reasonable possible adverse changes in trading performance including changes outside of expected trading performance, indicate that the Group will have sufficient cash available to continue in operational existence for the next 12 months from the date of approval of the financial statements and beyond.
+The Group ended the year with access to US\$8.1 million of cash and a £1.5 million HSBC overdraft remaining available to draw down.
+The Board's forecasts for the Group, including due consideration of the business forecasting continuing positive EBITDA in 2023, projected increase in revenues and cash utilisation of the Group and taking account of reasonably possible adverse changes in trading performance, including changes outside of expected trading performance, indicate that the Group will have sufficient cash available to continue in operational existence for the next 12 months from the date of approval of the financial statements and beyond.
+This includes considering those partner contracts that have minimum guarantees attached to them and assessing whether there will be any adverse effect should there be prolonged adverse trading performance.
 Based on the Board's forecasts, the Group considers that it will not require additional funding for the foreseeable future for the purposes of meeting its liabilities as and when they fall due.
 The Board believes that the Group is well placed to manage its business risks, and longer-term strategic objectives, successfully.